systechafrica/systechafrica.github.io/administration/otherAdminSettings.md

 ### Other Admin Settings

-To access additional system administration panel settings, see the expandable menu bar on the left-side of the screen as shown in the following screenshot.
+To access additional system administration panel settings, see the expandable menu bar on the left-side panel as shown in the following screenshot.
 Clicking the links labeled 1 to 10 will open the appropriate windows where the respective configurations are set.